OpenHFT/Chronicle-Queue/docs/FAQ.md

 that a monitoring system can recreate the state of the system monitored.
 This allows downstream systems to record any information they need and perform queries without needed to touch the critical system as they can record anything they might need later.

+Chronicle works best in SEDA style event driven systems, where latency is critical and you need a record of exactly what was performed when.
+(Without expensive network sniffing/recording systems)

+## What was the library originally designed for?

+The original design was for a low latency trading system which required persistence of everything in and out for a complete record of what happened, when and for deterministic testing.
+The target round trip time for persisting the request, processing and persisting the response was a micro-second.

+Key principles are; ultra-low GC (less than one object per event), lock-less, cache friendly data structures.

+## What was not in the originally design?

+The marshalling, de-marshalling and handling of thread safe off heap memory has been added more recently and moving into the Java-Lang module.

+This library now supports low latency/GC-less writing ang reading/parsing or text as well as binary.

 ##  How fast is fast?

 Chronicle is design to persist messages and replay them in micro-second time.
 Simple messages are as low as 0.1 micro-seconds.